 Being clear about exactly what you want and need a website for is rule number one.
 If you’re a designer or photographer, you’ll want your website to be image heavy.
 If you’re a writer, you’ll want a website that is fairly text heavy – you get the picture!
 Frame your website with your business in mind and let it represent exactly what you are all about.

 What will it be called?

 Choosing the right name for your website is incredibly important.
-There isn’t any point naming it something completely unrelated to yourself or your business; not only will it make you look incredibly silly, it’ll also harm your searchability therefore detracting from potential customers.
+There isn’t any point naming it something completely unrelated to yourself or your business; not only will it make you look incredibly silly, it’ll also harm your searchability, making it harder for people to find you and, even put off potential customers.

 Think about your business and its brand.
 If you’re a one-person-show, maybe go with yourname.com or add in your profession, for example yournamewriter.co.uk.
 If you’re running a small business – as tempting as it is to be wacky – opting for something sensible and identifiable will pay dividends.
 Great examples include yourbusinessname.com or brandname.co.uk, as opposed to something nonsensical with no business ties.

 Do you have a budget for a website?

 The majority of website builder tools have a free version of their software that’s fine for basic sites.
 However, if you want to build more than one website, or do fancy-pants editing, you might need to cough up a small monthly fee.
 And remember, if you can’t get the hang of building your own, you might need to fork out for a professional to give you some assistance.